Select the tab for the interested sport.

 The IBBA assures each player receives playing time during every game and the association has seen many fine athletes develop over the years.
 It offers one of the finest sports complexes in the Dallas-Fort Worth area, including a lighting system that allows for night games.
 These fields are located at the Trinity View Park, 2221 E. Highway 356.
 The IBBA has been affiliated with the USSSA organization since the 2012 season.

 - For more information, call Jeremy Thorn (972) 505-9995 or visit IrvingBoysBaseball.com.

 Irving Basketball Association

-The Irving Basketball Association (IBA) is co-sponsored by the Athletics division of the City of Irving's Parks and Recreation Department.
+The Irving Basketball Association (IBA) is co-sponsored by the Athletics division of the City of Irving's Parks and Recreation Department, and provides recreational basketball for ages 6-12.
 For more than 30 years, the IBA has worked to promote physical, mental and moral development for young athletes in Irving.
 Each year the organization works with hundreds of children teaching them the art of basketball, teamwork and lifelong skills.